Spleen Pancreas And Liver Question And Answers

 • Lies just above the medial half of the inguinal ligament

-• Length: 4 cm
+• Inguinal Canal Length: 4 cm

-• Direction: Downwards, forwards, and medially.
+• Inguinal Canal Direction: Downwards, forwards, and medially.

-Deep inguinal ring: Oval opening in the fascia transversalis, 1.25 cm above the mid inguinal point.
+Deep Inguinal Ring: Oval opening in the fascia transversalis, 1.25 cm above the mid inguinal point.

 • The triangular gap in the external oblique aponeurosis